Shotbow/fudawiki-files/hanafuda/games/hachi-juu-hana.md

 title: Hachi-Jū-Hana
 description: "Eighty Flowers," a relatively simple 2- or 3-player hanafuda game
 published: true
-date: 2020-09-18T23:55:30.026Z
+date: 2020-09-19T00:02:33.146Z
 tags: fishing games, hanafuda games
 editor: markdown
 dateCreated: 2020-09-18T21:13:46.242Z
 ---

 Hachi-Jū-Hana [八十花 - はちじゅうはな, lit.
 "Eighty Flowers"] is a hanafuda game for two to three players.
 Its name seems to come from the 3-player variant, in which each player's score is compared to a cutoff score of 80 points.
-Its main characteristics are its treatment of Chaff cards as valueless, and that all of its yaku are based on capturing complete suits of cards.
+Some of its defining characteristics are its treatment of Chaff cards as valueless, and that all of its yaku are based on capturing complete suits of cards.
 # Setup
 Setup for this game is quite similar to other fishing games such as [Koi-Koi](/en/hanafuda/games/koi-koi).
 First, choose who is to deal first and how long the game will last; common choices are 6 or 12 rounds.